Pilvi Takala

 Pilvi Takala (born 1981, Helsinki) is a performance artist presenting candid camera as art.
 Takala won the Dutch Prix de Rome in 2011 and the Emdash Award in 2013.
-Her works have been exhibited in various exhibitions worldwide, most recently in London, Aarhus and Glasgow.
+Her works have been exhibited in various exhibitions worldwide, including London, Aarhus and Glasgow.
 She is known best for being in time-based media.
+In 2022, Takala represented Finland in the 59th Venice Biennale.

 Takala lives in Helsinki and Berlin.

 Personal life and education

 Pilvi Takala was born and grew up in Helsinki.
 She was educated at the Institute of Fine Arts from 2000–2001, had Bachelor in Fine Art (2005) and Master of Fine Arts (2006) from the Academy of Fine Arts, Helsinki.
 In 2004 she spent six months at Glasgow School of Art on an exchange programme.

 In the recent years Takala is moving from country to country, having lived and performed in Scotland, the Netherlands and Turkey.

 Career

 Takala's initial work focuses on interventions in everyday life.
 She treats her body as an artistic material, using it in different predicaments.
 By doing this she shows that her feelings are evolving in the course of an intervention to reveal the different expectations of society.